HyperEnte/Perks/README.md

 # Perks

-A simple Perk System for Pocketmine
+A simple Perk System for Pocketmine.

 ## Features
 + [x] No Hunger Perk